-Eric Lasker to participate in roundtable discussion sponsored by the Judicial Conference Advisory Committee on Rules of Evidence
+Eric Lasker participates in roundtable discussion sponsored by the Judicial Conference Advisory Committee on Rules of Evidence

-In keeping with Hollingsworth LLP’s long-proven commitment to advancing the letter and spirit of Daubert and FRE 702, Firm partner Eric Lasker will participate in a roundtable discussion on a potential amendment to FRE 702 being sponsored by the Judicial Conference Advisory Committee on Rules of Evidence on October 19 at the University of Denver, Strum College of Law.
+In keeping with Hollingsworth LLP’s long-proven commitment to advancing the letter and spirit of Daubert and FRE 702, Firm partner Eric Lasker participated on October 19th in a roundtable discussion on a potential amendment to FRE 702 sponsored by the Judicial Conference Advisory Committee on Rules of Evidence and held at the University of Denver, Strum College of Law.
 The proposed amendment could herald the most significant advancement in the rules governing the admissibility of expert testimony since 2000, when FRE 702 was amended in the wake of the Daubert trilogy.

 In its report, the subcommittee looking into proposed amendments to Rule 702 noted: